threecolts/scanzy-barcodescanner-sample-flutter/README.md

 import 'package:flutter_plugin_scanzy_barcodescanner/scanzy_barcode_result.dart';
 ```

-First, set the license.
-It's better to do it in your app's startup, but it's fine to call this function every single time a barcode is scanned.
+First, set the license key you obtained from [Scanzy](https://scanzy.com) for free trial.
+It's better to do it in your app's startup, although it's fine to call this function every single time a barcode is scanned.

 ```dart
 await ScanzyBarcodeManager.setLicense("your-valid-licensekey");